-Captain James Cook sailed for the benefit of science and to expand the British Empire.
-He is arguably history's most accomplished navigator but he left behind a complicated legacy.
+Captain James Cook sailed to expand scientific knowledge — and the British Empire.
+He is arguably history's most accomplished navigator, but his voyages were not without controversy.

 Born the son of a farmhand, James Cook did not seem destined for adventure, much less fame.
 However, a fateful voyage to Tahiti to measure an extremely-rare celestial event known as the Transit of Venus led him to become one of history’s greatest explorers and navigators.

-Indeed, Cook sailed farther than any man of his time, discovered New Zealand, and cemented his place in history — before dying in macabre fashion on the island that would become Hawaii.
+Indeed, Cook sailed farther than any man of his time, was the first European to encounter New Zealand, and cemented his place in history — before being killed in Hawaii after attempting to kidnap an Indigenous leader.

 James Cook, A Humble Farmer’s Ambitious Son

 James Cook was was born on Oct.
 27, 1728, in the Yorkshire countryside of England.
 His father was a farm laborer, and in the 18th century, there was little reason to think that the son would rise much farther than his father.

 The younger Cook was born at a time when social class was both highly unequal and extremely fossilized in British society: farm laborers’ sons were all but destined to become laborers themselves.
 Cook was fortunate enough, though, to receive a primary education.